-Document Name Coverage period / code and version Term of Reference FOR Third-Party Audits 2017 (base year 2016) 2017 (base year 2016) Υ Purchase records information about cattle purchases from all units for the from January 1 to December 31, 2016 Monitoring System System of the specialized geospatial monitoring company Υ Barring System ERP System / performance verified during the audit Υ List of Suppliers Information about cattle purchases from all supply farms located in the Amazon Biome, for the period from January 1 to December 31, 2016 Y Public list of interdicted properties - IBAMA Query on the website: http://servicos.ibama.gov.br/ctf/publico/areasembargadas/Cons ultaPublicaAreasEmbargadas.php Y Public list of companies - slave labor - MTE Employers' registration list - Interministerial Ordinance No. 2 dated May 12, 2011.
-Update: list provided by INPACTO - Instituto - Pacto Nacional pela Erradicação do Trabalho Escravo [National Compact Institute for the Eradication of Slave Labor], issued on September 28, 2015 and updated on February 5, 2016 and June 13, 2016 List of Suppliers Approved / Debarred following the geospatial monitoring Lists of supply farms with "Approved" and "Debarred" status prevailing at the time when the cattle purchase orders were issued (January 1 to December 31, 2016) Y
+Document Name Coverage period / code and version Term of Reference for third-party Audits 2017 2017 Υ Purchase records Information about cattle purchases from all units, from January 1 to December 31, 2017 Monitoring System System of the specialized geospatial monitoring company Y Barring System ERP System / performance verified during the audit Υ List of Suppliers Information about cattle purchases from all supply farms located in the Amazon Biome, for the period from January 1 to December 31, 2017 Y Public list of embargoed properties - IBAMA Query on the website: http://servicos.ibama.gov.br/ctf/publico/areasembargadas/Cons ultaPublicaAreasEmbargadas.php Y Public List of people/companies - slave labor - MTE Employers' registration list - Interministerial Ordinance No. 2 dated May 12, 2011.
+Update: lists updated on April 24, 2017; April 25, 2017; May 11, 2017; June 23, 2017; June 27, 2017; October 27, 2017; November 22, 2017; and November 14, 2017.
+List of Suppliers Approved / Blocked following the geospatial monitoring Lists of supply farms with "Approved" and "Blocked" status prevailing at the time when the cattle purchase orders were issued (January 1 to December 31, 2017) Y